vietnd2797/SearchImproving/README.md

 - Results match component words like: "phương trình", "bậc hai".
 - Results match single morphemes like: "phương", "trình", "bậc", "hai".

 About the dataset, in this project we will prepare a collection of 847 questions as strings that contain both of plain text and HTML tags.
-All of questions are imported and stored in a given database, such we just need to get them from database, added them into indices that is created in Elasticsearch and operate with ASP.Net Core (C# language) via dependencies such as Elasticsearch.Net and Nest.
+All questions are imported and stored in a given database, such we just need to get them from database, added them into indices that is created in Elasticsearch and operate with ASP.Net Core (C# language) via dependencies such as Elasticsearch.Net and Nest.

 ### Neccessary tools